MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-phases.md

     -   Enrolling devices of each [supported platform](https://technet.microsoft.com/library/dn600287.aspx) to your Intune or Configuration Manager with Intune service.

--   Providing Mobile Application Management (MAM) guidance about:
+-   Providing Intune App Protection (app-management) guidance about:

-    -   Configuring MAM policies for each supported platform.
+    -   Configuring app protection policies for each supported platform.

     -   Configuring conditional access policies for managed apps.